 Lately I’ve noticed a lot of women and girls hiking in leggings.

-I’m personally not a fan of this practice because non-athletic leggings aren’t breathable, and I don’t think anyone needs to see that much detail of my butt.
+I’m personally not a fan of hiking in leggings because non-athletic leggings aren’t breathable, and also I don’t think anyone needs to see that much detail of my butt.

-That said, wicking running tights or athletic leggings can work for hiking, especially in cooler weather.
+That said, wicking running tights or athletic leggings can work for hiking, especially in cooler weather, as a base layer under other pants.

 I also always opt for hiking pants rather than shorts because even in very hot weather, long pants help protect my legs from getting scraped up or bitten by insects – and offer sun protection, too.